sqlcipher/sqlcipher-android-tests/README.md

-To run, clone this repo and make sure you have the Android Studio installed:
+To run: clone this repo and open with a recent version of Android Studio, or [build from the command line](https://developer.android.com/studio/build/building-cmdline).

-- SQLCipher for Android defines [compatibility support](https://github.com/sqlcipher/android-database-sqlcipher#compatibility), simply run on either an emulator or device.
+It is possible to run on an emulator or device, as documented in the [SQLCipher for Android compatibility section](https://github.com/sqlcipher/android-database-sqlcipher#compatibility).

-- More information can be found at [SQLCipher for Android](https://zetetic.net/sqlcipher/sqlcipher-for-android/).
+More information can be found in [SQLCipher for Android](https://zetetic.net/sqlcipher/sqlcipher-for-android/).

 ### Creating A New Test